 Gideon Mailer came to the University of Minnesota system from the University of Cambridge, UK.
+He is outgoing Chair of the History Program at UMD (2016-2021).
 From 2008-2012 he was an elected Title A Fellow of St John’s College, University of Cambridge, where he lectured and supervised in American and Atlantic history and in the history of intellectual thought.
-Before his Junior Research Fellowship at St. John’s, Cambridge, he took his PhD (2008), MA, and BA (hons) (Double-First Class) from Cambridge.
-His research focuses on: the social, intellectual, constitutional, ecological, and religious history of North America and the wider Atlantic World from 1600-1865; the impact of the Scottish Enlightenment on the American Founding and later American history; the evolutionary interaction between nutrition and immunity and its impact in North America; the contribution of Early American Studies and Indigenous history to Comparative Genocide Studies and Holocaust Studies.
+Before his Junior Research Fellowship at St. John’s, Cambridge, he took his PhD under Betty Wood (2008), MA, and BA (hons) (Double-First Class) from Cambridge.

 (1) John Witherspoon’s American Revolution (Chapel Hill: University of North Carolina Press, Omohundro Institute of Early American History and Culture, 2017).

 Second edition (Paperback) published in February 2019

 On the relationship between piety, enlightenment thought, and political unionism from the colonial era through to the American Revolution.
 Witherspoon was the only clergyman to sign the American Declaration of Independence.